-Parklawn Memorial Park and Menorah Gardens is located 6 miles from Washington, D.C., in Montgomery County, Maryland.
+Parklawn Memorial Park and Menorah Gardens is located six miles from Washington, D.C., in Montgomery County, Maryland.
 Our cemetery entrance is on Veirs Mill Road in Rockville and follows a half-mile drive through Rock Creek Park across quaint stone bridges.
-In fact, Rock Creek Park extends into Washington, D.C., and buffers Parklawn on 3 sides.
+Rock Creek Park extends into Washington, D.C., and buffers Parklawn on three sides.

 Our beautiful cemetery property features old oaks, maples, beech, walnut, cedar and other trees and flowering shrubs.
 Some of our magnificent oak trees pre-date George Washington.
 It is often a surprise to visitors to find the many groves of trees, along with artistic and religious interests, in the midst of the busy Rockville/Bethesda corridor.